wincax88/socorro-collector/docs/project_plan.rst

 A crash is a multi-part HTML form post.

 * form POSTs are gzipped
+* each crash comes with one or more associated dumps

 .. todo:: Flesh this out.

+.. todo:: peter says there's the feature for two http posts each holding a
+          crash, but they're connected--do they get connected with the collector or elsewhere?

 Storage classes